Important Things Every traveller Should Know Before Visiting Barcelona

 Barcelona attracts 30 million annual visitors, from backpackers and young travelers to couples and elderly tourists.
 The Catalonian capital allures visitors worldwide for its Gaudi architecture, beaches, historical quarters, tapas, and romance.
 Whether you’re splurging on renting one of the luxury homes in Barcelona or staying in boutique hotels, here are a few things every traveler should know before they visit.

-Last year, the headlines of Catalonia’s attempt to break away from Spain and become an independent nation hit worldwide.
-With regular protests in Barcelona and a level of animosity between both, some potential tourists might be concerned.
+Last year, the headlines of Catalonia’s attempt to escape Spain and become an independent nation hit worldwide.
+With regular protests in Barcelona and animosity between both, some potential tourists might be concerned.
 However, please don’t speak about it to any Catalonians, regardless of your stance or viewpoint.
 The political tensions won’t affect tourists or visitors, and it’s unlikely yoyou’lllven be aware of the situation after arriving in the city.’

 A Weekend Isn’t Edon’tugh.